KevinDahlberg/marketplace-app/readme.md

 >ES6 Classes instead of Objects

 >Hard Mode
-Make it so that fruit can has a swing not of negative fifty cents to positive fifty cents, but rather negative ten cents to positive ninety cents.
+Make it so that fruit can have a swing not of negative fifty cents to positive fifty cents, but rather negative ten cents to positive ninety cents.
 The trade off is that they can only last for 10 intervals before 'going bad' and being deleted from the player's inventory.

 >Pro Mode
 Make it so the collectibles only increase in price, but can only increase in intervals between positive ten cents and thirty cents.